-SIR C. W. DILKE'S "GREATER BRITAIN."
+SIR C. W. DILKE'S "GREATER BRI-TAIN."
 A Record of Travel in English-Speaking Countries (America, Australia, India) during 1866 and 1867.
-Crown 8vo., with Maps and Illus-
+Crown 8vo., with Maps and Illustrations.
+6s.

 "His book will be useful to the rest of the world, because in some degree it performs the same office for others which actual observation performed for him.
 It is a wonderful advantage to remind nations of the intense relativity of their point of view; for we are apt to be dominated by fixed ideas, sprung of our own local conceptions, and in consequence the action of all the rest of the world is something like an impenetrable mystery.
 Take Protection, for example.
 If there is a single object on which England can be fairly said to have a practically unanimous conviction, it is that Free Trade is a good thing and that Protection in any guise is a thoroughly bad thing.
-In two of the countries which Sir Charles visited, this conviction is held with the serious modification that Free Trade is a thoroughly good thing for England; not so for Australia or America.
-Sir Charles Dilke's short chapter on Protection is worth reading for the statement it contains of the grounds on which Australians and Americans cherish what all the most competent economists in Europe, and some writers even across the water, pronounce to be a demonstrated heresy.
-Sir Charles does not commit himself to the views of his friends, but propounds their case, just as he would do the case of the Mormons, and this is a very proper and useful thing to do.
-As nobody trained in economic science is likely to be led away from saving doctrine by the colonial or American case, it will be harmless as it certainly is interesting, to hear what the transgressors of the economic law of salvation have to say for themselves."-Saturday Review.
+In two of the countries which Sir Charles visited, this conviction is held with the serious for Australia or America.
+Sir Charles Dikle's short chapter on Protection is worth reading for the statement it contains of the grounds on which Austra-lians and Americans.
+Charles visite's that pronounce to be a demon-strated heresy.
+Sir Charles does not commit himself to the views of his friends, but propounds their case, just as he would do the case of the Mor-son and this is a very proper and useful thing to do.
+As nobody trained in economic science is likely to be led away from salvation have to say for hear what the transgressors of the economic law of salvation have to say for the avail the transgressors of the conomic law of salvation have to say for the statement would be advected.